urbaman/HomeLab/Kubernetes/Rancher/readme.md

 kubectl apply -f ig-rancher.yaml
 ```

+## Monitoring

 You can install the kube-prometheus-stack from rancher (the monitoring app), following the helm values configurations from the [Prometheus-Stack section](https://github.com/urbaman/HomeLab/tree/main/Kubernetes/Prometheus-Stack).

 Remember to unset the resource limits and requests, to keep the stack working and not going OOM.

+Also, remember to set the servicemonitor and podmonitor lables to `release: rancher-monitoring` and to create the dashboards in the cattle-dashboards namespace